JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 #> [1] "7"
 ```

-Two observations on the above snippet of code.
+Two observations worth making on the above snippet of code.
 First, the variable we got back in R is a character vector when it should have been either an integer or a numeric.
-This is because we used the `eval` method which returns what is printed in the v8 console, `get` is more appropriate; it converts the output to its appropriate R equivalent.
+This is because we used the `eval` method, which returns what is printed in the v8 console, `get` is more appropriate; it converts the output to its appropriate R equivalent.

 ```r